lkurzyniec/netcore-boilerplate/README.md

 * you learn something,
 * you are using it in your project/application,

-then please give us a star, appreciate our work.
+then please give me a `star`, appreciate my work.
 Thanks!

 ## Buy me a coffee! :coffee: